ptzivaras/BookStore/README.md

-#What problem this app solves?
-How it helps the customer?
+# What problem this app solves?
-A user wants to browse books in a very big catalog and he wants to search and save his favorites.
+1. A Customer wants to browse books in a very big catalog and he wants to search and save his favorites.
-Customer has many computers and mobile phones.
+2. Customer has many computers and mobile phones.
 He wants to browse during day and night.
 He has a family that also want to do the same and age varies 14-72.
-I am trying to find real world problems and add as many react concepts i can find.

 # BookStore is a book management app and customer can..
 1. Browse a catalog of books with covers, ratings, and details